in2code-de/in2publish_core/Documentation/Developers/Events/VoteIfRecordIsPublishable.md

 ## Possibilities

 With this event you can implement your own rules if records are publishable or not.
-The Content Publisher Enterprise Edition makes exzessive use of this event to implement the rules of the workflow feature.
+The Content Publisher Enterprise Edition makes excessive use of this event to implement the rules of the workflow feature.

 ### Example